Danielle-Schuman/bindsnetQA/README.md

 TODO

 ## Benchmarking
 As of now, it runs slower compared to the original BindsNET-version.
-Reasons for this are being investigated.
+Reasons for this are being investigated, might involve sending the problem and solutions from Europe to Canada and back.

 ## Citation